 (See also Overview of Tubulointerstitial Diseases.)

 Analgesic nephropathy, a type of chronic interstitial nephritis, was originally described in conjunction with overuse of combination analgesics containing phenacetin (typically with aspirin, acetaminophen, codeine, or caffeine).
-However, despite removal of phenacetin from the market, analgesic nephropathy continued to occur.
-Studies to identify the causal agent are equivocal, but acetaminophen, aspirin, and other nonsteroidal anti-inflammatory drugs (NSAIDs) have been implicated.
+The incidence varied by region (eg, causing up to 10% of cases of end-stage kidney disease in Australia [1]), with a female predominance.
+Since the removal of phenacetin from the market, the incidence of analgesic nephropathy has declined (2).
+It remains uncertain whether non–phenacetin-containing combination analgesics, including acetaminophen, aspirin, and other nonsteroidal anti-inflammatory drugs (NSAIDs), are still implicated (3).
 Mechanism is unclear.
-Whether cyclooxygenase-2 (COX-2) inhibitors cause analgesic nephropathy is not known, but these drugs probably can cause acute tubulointerstitial nephritis and nephrotic syndrome due to minimal change disease or membranous nephropathy.
+However, the use of nonsteroidal anti-inflammatory drugs (NSAIDs) may cause acute tubulointerstitial nephritis or chronic kidney disease.

 Symptoms and Signs of Analgesic Nephropathy